Moving Away from VMware? Keep Your Options Open

 Beyond technical questions, the biggest blocker in all three scenarios is time.

-Explore a hybrid licensing model for your existing VMware estate
+Explore a hybrid support model for your existing VMware estate

-If you weren’t already in the process of reducing your reliance on VMware prior to the bundle announcement, there’s a good chance you won’t have the time needed to make the change before your current SnS expires.
+If you haven’t been in the process of reducing your reliance on VMware since Broadcom’s bundle announcement, time is running out to make the change before your current version will expire.
 However, that doesn’t mean you need to migrate your entire estate to one of two Broadcom bundles to make sure you retain support and maintenance.

-Under a hybrid licensing model, an independent software maintenance vendor like Origina helps you figure out which workloads must move immediately to a bundled alternative and which perpetual licenses you can safely keep, either permanently or until you’ve moved to another chosen platform.
+Under a hybrid support model, an independent software maintenance vendor like Origina can help you figure out which workloads must move immediately to a bundled alternative and which perpetual licenses you can safely keep, either permanently or until you’ve moved to another chosen platform.
 That can include short-term plans and support for longer-term goals like migration and re-platforming.

-Once the plan is laid out, the independent provider continues to support and maintain any VMware perpetual licenses you decide to retain.
-Your company can build a cohesive, multiyear virtualization roadmap with minimal disruption, while keeping an expert on call to help guide the planning and execution phases.
+Once you have your plan laid out, your independent provider will continue to support and maintain any VMware perpetual licenses you decide to retain.
+Your company can then build a cohesive, multiyear virtualization roadmap with minimal disruption, while having an expert on hand to help guide the planning and execution phases.

-Moving to a Broadcom bundle is only one option for perpetually licensed customers grappling with all the change, and it’s not necessarily the best one for many use cases.
-Instead of permanently losing your licenses due to pressing time constraints, make sure you understand all your options before moving forward.
+Moving to a Broadcom bundle is only one of the options for perpetually licensed customers grappling with all the change, and in many use cases it is far from the best one available.
+Rather than permanently losing your licenses due to the pressing time constraints, make sure you fully understand all your options before moving forward.

 Gain insight into industry-only news, access to webinars, tips and tricks, blog posts, podcasts, and guides, surrounding topics like cybersecurity, reducing software support and maintenance costs and much more, all delivered to your inbox each month.